2006 Social Services Grants

 Big Brothers/Big Sisters, San Francisco, CA. $5,000 to support the organization’s community and site-based mentoring programs.

 Chronicle Season of Sharing Fund, San Francisco, CA. $2,000 to support the Fund, which, through a network of community service agencies, provides assistance to people living at or below the San Francisco Bay Area poverty level.
 The majority of assistance goes towards housing and other critical needs.

 City Harvest, New York, NY. $7,500 to support the Operation Frontline program.

 First Descents, Vail, CO. $5,000 for camp participant scholarships.
 First Descents is a kayak camp for young adults with cancer.

 God's Love We Deliver, New York, NY. $10,000 to support the cost of home-delivered meals and nutrition counseling.

 Habitat for Humanity, New York, NY. $20,000 to support the AmeriCorps and VISTA programs utilized by the organization.

-Make A Wish Foundation, San Francisco, CA. $10,000 to support an Outreach Coordinator position.
+Make A Wish Foundation, San Francisco, CA. $7,500 to support the Wish Enhancement Program.